oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

 `hilbert_function`, `hilbert_polynomial`, and `degree` address the case of
 $\mathbb Z$-gradings with positive weights, relying on corresponding Singular functionality.
-The functions `multi_hilbert_series`, `multi_hilbert_series_reduced `, and `multi_hilbert_function` use different strategies and allow one to handle positive gradings in general.
+The functions `multi_hilbert_series`, `multi_hilbert_series_reduced `, and `multi_hilbert_function` offer a variety of different strategies and allow one to handle positive gradings in general.

 ### $\mathbb Z$-Gradings With Positive Weights